-In the United States, there were 20,600 jobs for Recreation & Fitness Studies Professor in 2016.
+In 2016, there was an estimated number of 20,600 jobs in the United States for Recreation & Fitness Studies Professor.
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 2,000 new jobs for Recreation & Fitness Studies Professor by 2026.
-Due to new job openings and attrition, there will be an average of 1,800 job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,800 job openings in this field each year.

 The states with the most job growth for Recreation & Fitness Studies Professor are Utah, North Dakota, and Colorado.
 Watch out if you plan on working in Maine, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.